KohaILS/koha-manual-zh-cn/source/third_party_software.rst

 If you'd like to create your item records in OCLC you can do so by addding a 952 for each item to the bib record you're cataloging.
-The :ref:`Item/Holdings Cataloging Guide <item/holdings-record-cataloging-guide-label>` will break down what subfields you can use in the 952, but at the minimum you want to have subfield 2, a, b, and y on your items.
+The :ref:`location and item information <952-location-item-information-label>` cataloging guide will break down what subfields you can use in the 952, but at the minimum you want to have subfield 2, a, b, and y on your items.